 15. Display summer vacation photos.

-This summer I have a throwback of me and my husband on the beach in Cabo at sunset in the shelves.
+This summer on the family room shelves, I have a throwback of me and my husband on the beach in Cabo at sunset.
 We look so relaxed!

 Summer is the perfect time to enjoy your indoor and outdoor spaces as one.
-I hope these simple summer decor ideas have gotten your creative juices flowing to refresh your home for summer!
-If you need even more inspiration, check out the next stop on the tour, Shiplap and Shells.
-Kim lives in an actual gorgeous beach cottage on the Puget Sound!
+I hope these simple decorating ideas have gotten your creative juices flowing to refresh your home for summer!

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.